 - How will you make decisions on religious upbringing, education and recreational activities?

-A Dallas shared custody lawyer from the Law Office of Julie Johnson can help you to assess all of these factors and any others that are specific to your case.
+A Dallas shared custody lawyer from The Texas Divorce Lawyer can help you to assess all of these factors and any others that are specific to your case.

 Taking a Step to Protect Your Child’s Future